elastic/kibana/packages/kbn-relocate/README.md

 You must have `elastic/kibana` remote configured under the name `upstream`.

+You must have a remote named `origin` pointing to your fork of the Kibana repo.

 ## Usage

 First of all, you need to decide whether you want to contribute to an existing PR or to create a new one.
 Use the `--pr` flag to specify the PR you are trying to update: